-Cultural control of drinking by universal moderation or
+Cultural control of drinking by

 Paper presented at the annual meeting of the Society for Cross-Cultural Studies, Westin Hotel, El Paso, Texas, August, 1988.